bonddevconsult/linuxprogramminginterface/chapter2/chapter2.md

 8. **Virtual memory management** - a technique for organizing and allocating physical memmory into virtual memory
 9. **process** - a running program with access to CPU,memory, and file I/O
 10. **API** - Application Programming Interfaces
-11. **System Call** - Entrypoints for processes to request the kernel to perform kernel space tasks
+11. **System Call** - Entrypoints for user space processes to request the kernel to perform kernel space tasks
 12. **User space** - An area of virtual memory specifically for non-kernel processes
 13. **Kernel space** - An area of virtual memory specifically for kernel processes
 14. **user mode** - A CPU mode that only has access to user space memory